-THEATER ARTS G138 - 1-2 Units Classical Play Production and Performance 4
+THEATER ARTS G137 - 1-2 Units Classical Play Production and Performance 3

-At an advanced level, participation in the preparation of classical plays (Greek, Roman, Elizabethan and 16th through 19th century) presented to the community.
+At an intermediate level, participation in the preparation of classical plays (Greek, Roman, Elizabethan and 16th through 19th century) presented to the community.
 Student will explore social and moral attitudes and customs of specific historical periods.
 Student will be introduced to the following areas of concentration for classical presentations: scenery, lighting, sound, costumes, make-up, house management, publicity, marketing and/or acting.
 Actors will be selected through audition.
 All others will identify a preference for production assignments through the interview process.
 Strongly recommended for theater majors.
 Lab.
-Optional pass/ no pass grade.
-Open entry/open exit.
+Optional pass/no pass grade.
 Transferable to CSU.